 Chinese new year recipe - sweet pastries with a delicious filling of peanut, sesame seed and coconut.

-Chinese new year special – deep-fried sweet pastries with a delicious filling of peanut, sesame seed and coconut.
+Chinese New Year special – sweet pastries with a delicious filling of peanut, sesame seed and coconut.

 2 comments